-These days, plenty of nonprofit organizations are utilizing the help of virtual volunteers.
+Many of us are a year into working from home—and we've had to put many of our in-person volunteering activities on hold.
+But plenty of nonprofit organizations are utilizing the help of virtual volunteers.
 And in today’s society, where many of us are working full-time jobs, raising families, and trying to spend some time on self-care, this evolution of the volunteer space makes it easier than ever for you to fit volunteer work into your already-busy schedule.
 If you have even a couple of hours to spare, you can support a cause you’re passionate about.

 First things first!
 Take some time to review the latest remote opportunities available on Idealist.org.
 If you want to expand your search a bit, here are a few more places to look.

 Many large organizations now offer formal online volunteer programs and opportunities.
 Here are a few:

 - United Nations: The UN runs a virtual program connecting volunteers to organizations worldwide.
 About 12,000 volunteers are connected with public-impact opportunities in 187 countries.
 You can help with writing and editing, translation, technology services, research, and advocacy, to name a few, and there is a variety of short and longer-term opportunities.

 - Red Cross: During times of disaster, the Red Cross utilizes digital volunteers to monitor online discussions to find people who need help, and to share important updates on social media.
 If you are active on Facebook and Twitter, this could be a great opportunity for you.